nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Adding Multiple Tags**: Users can add several subject tags and one level tag to a student.
 If any of the specified tags already exist on the profile, an error message will notify the user, avoiding duplicate tags.
-- **Invalid Input**: If an invalid student name, level, or subject is provided, the system displays the constraints and guidelines for tag parameters.
+- **Invalid Input**: If an invalid student name, level, or subject is inputted, the system displays the constraints and guidelines for tag parameters.
 - **Case Insensitivity**: Tags are designed to be case-insensitive.
 If users add multiple tags that are equivalent in value (e.g., "Math" and "MATH"), only one instance of each unique tag will be added, preventing unnecessary